Last year, I wrote about a plan by the Japanese government to give away 10,000 free airplane tickets to Japan to boost its slumping tourism industry.

 But really, the bottom line is that if you really want to go to Japan, there are tons of ways for you to get there.
 And believe it or not, there are even lots of people who want to help you out!
 You just have to know where to look.

-I’m sure that there are many, many more groups and organizations that can help you get to Japan that I didn’t mention in this post.
-If you know of any more, please let us know in the comments so we can spread the word!
+I'm sure that there are many, many more groups and organizations that can help you get to Japan that I didn't mention in this post.
+If you know of any more, please let us know on Twitter

 EDIT: For those of you asking about getting cheaper airline tickets to Japan, check out Koichi's post "How To Get Cheap Airplane Tickets To Japan" here.